Q:

 1. Basic Concepts and Chemical Structure Differences

-Butane is a saturated hydrocarbon with simple structure, chemical formula C4H10, is a colorless, odorless and non-toxic gas.
-It is widely found in nature and is often used as a fuel, especially in automobile engines as a cooking fuel and cleaning agent.
-The liquefied gas, usually refers specifically to liquefied petroleum gas (LPG), its chemical formula is C3H8, which is similar to butane in molecular structure, but the carbon chain is shorter and the molecular weight is smaller.
+Butane is a saturated hydrocarbon with simple structure, molecular formula C4H10, is a clear, odorless and non-toxic gaseous.
+But it's broadly found in environment and is often applied as a fuel, especially in automobile engines as a cooking fuel and cleaning agent.
+And The liquefied gaseous, usually refers specifically to liquefied petroleum gaseous (LPG), its molecular formula is C3H8, which is similar to butane in molecular structure, however the carbon chain is shorter and the molecular weight is smaller.
+From the chemical structure, the molecular weight of butane is 58, and the difference isn't signifiis able tot compared with liquefied gaseous

-Butane is a gas at room temperature, but liquefy rapidly (liquefies) at higher temperatures.
-Liquefied gas is also stored and transported as a gas, but liquefied at a higher temperature under the same conditions than butane.
-Liquefied gas has better compressibility and safer transportation, and is suitable for large-scale storage and distribution.
+2. In fact status is different from storage and transportation.
+Butane is a gaseous at room temperature, however liquefy rapidly (liquefies) at higher temperatures.
+Liquefied gaseous is also stored and transported as a gaseous, however liquefied at a higher temperature under the same conditions than butane.
+But Liquefied gaseous has better compressibility and safer transportation, and is suitable to extensive storage and distribution.
+And In terms of storage, butane needs to be protected by specific storage facilities to prevent its volatilization or leakage. due to its high compressibility, liquefied gaseous is able to implement greater cutting-edge storage methodology, such as pressurized storage tank.
+And liquefied gaseous consumption comparison

-4. safety and environmental considerations
+4. security and environmental considerations

 Get a Free Quote